m5lk3n/wyatt/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) or later.
 See the [LICENSE](./LICENSE) file for details.

+## Misc.

+To check connectivity, the "Default Uris" listed [here](https://github.com/OutdatedGuy/internet_connection_checker_plus?tab=readme-ov-file#default-uris) are pinged.
+That's due to [this](https://pub.dev/packages/internet_connection_checker_plus) 3rd party package implementation, and where e.g. connections to https://one.one.one.one come from.

 ## Acknowledgements